exercism/c/concepts/bits/about.md

 So, for example, the decimal value `42` would be written as `0x2A`: `2` times `16` (= `32`) plus `10` (= `42`).

 In binary, we can think of `42` as `00101010`: `32` plus `8` plus `2`.
-We would say that the second, fourth, and sixth bits are "set", meaning that they are `1` instead of `0`.
+We would say that the second, fourth, and sixth bits from the right are "set", meaning that they are `1` instead of `0`.
 The second bit is `2`, the fourth bit is `8`, and the sixth bit is `32`.
 Setting those three bits defines a value of `42`.